omerlauer/csd_for_air/README.md

 ## coded_solution

 Implements the greedy coded algorithm 1 detailed in our work, with modifications to make it more efficient.
 The most notable one is that after finding a key to use in a broadcast, it is not added as a new right node to all users' graphs ($`G_{j}'`$), but rather only to those in which that new node increases the graph's maximum matching size.
-This does not alter the algorithm's final output, as these nodes cannot increase the matching size in those graphs in any later iteration of the algorithm.
+This does not alter the algorithm's final output: a node, that does not contribute to an increase in a graph's matching size in the current iteration, cannot contribute to an increase in matching size in any later iteration of the algorithm.

-In the coded scenario, the utility of a broadcast is how many users gain a new independent linear combination of objects from it (each can gain a maximum of 1 new independent linear combination).
-In other terms - for how many users the total degree of freedom of their knowledge of their objects is decreased (each can have it decreased by a maximum of 1 degree of freedom).
+In the coded scenario, the utility of a broadcast is how many users gain a new independent linear combination of objects from it (each can gain a maximum of 1 new independent linear combination per broadcast).
+In other words - for how many users the total degree of freedom of their knowledge of their objects is decreased (each can have it decreased by a maximum of 1 degree of freedom per broadcast).
 This definition of utility can be seen as a generalization of the utility in the uncoded case.

-# key_dsitribution
+# key_distribution

 Implements the key distribution algorithms shown in our work (the ACS-agnostic algorithm is not implemented):
 1. Fixed Key-Degree ACS-Aware algorithm (under "memoryless" subdirectory).